Common Airflow Obstructions AC Pros See Every Day

 Since your home’s ductwork is largely out of sight, it’s usually out of mind.
 So when a room isn’t cooling down or heating up as it should, it’s easy to jump to the conclusion that your air conditioner or furnace is to blame.
 Often times, however, the culprit is ductwork obstructions.

-This finding can throw many homeowners for a loop.
-They often underestimate how some common airflow obstructions can have a profound effect on their system’s efficiency.
+Homeowners can underestimate how some common airflow obstructions can have a profound effect on their system’s efficiency.
 Here are some of the more common obstructions we see:

-- Collapsed, crushed or otherwise damaged sections of ductwork.
-Sometimes this damage is visible from the exterior of the duct, and other times it can require an internal investigation.
+- Collapsed, crushed or otherwise damaged sections of ductwork: Sometimes this damage is visible from the exterior of the duct, and other times it can require an internal investigation.

 At Scott’s Heating & Air Conditioning, we’re accustomed to putting on our detective cap and getting to the root of the problem.
 If you suspect problems, ductwork obstructions or have other home comfort concerns, contact our team today.
 We’re happy to serve the HVAC needs of homeowners throughout Central Florida.

 Scott’s Heating & Air Conditioning is a full-service heating and air conditioning company in Central Florida.
 Whether you need repair, maintenance or installation of a new heating or cooling system, we provide efficient, cost-effective and professional service.
 When it’s hot, call Scott!

 Scott’s Heating & Air Conditioning is a full-service heating and air conditioning company and a Bryant® Factory Authorized Dealer in Central Florida.
 Whether you need repair, maintenance, or installation of a new heating or cooling system, we provide efficient, cost-effective, and professional service.
 When it’s hot, call Scott!Tags: air flow, ductwork, heating and cooling, hvac system, orlando florida